stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 reconciled with the inexplicable comings and goings of the secretive merchant, and with the queer gleaming of his windows at all hours of night, was not very clear to the townsfolk; and they were prone to assign other reasons for his continued youth and longevity.
-It was held, for the most part, that Curwen&rsquo;s incessant mixings and boilings of chemicals had much to do with his condition.
+It was held, for the most part, that Curwen's incessant mixings and boilings of chemicals had much to do with his condition.
 Gossip spoke of the strange substances he brought from London and the Indies on his ships or purchased in Newport, Boston, and New York; and when old Dr. Jabez Bowen came from Rehoboth and opened his apothecary shop across the Great Bridge at the Sign of the Unicorn and